 (415) 663-1158 ext.
 321 | Email

 Courtney was born and raised in Petaluma and grew up frequently visiting West Marin.
 Her family were avid hikers in Point Reyes and she even got engaged at the Cowgirl Creamery!
-She has a love and passion for open land inspired by her father and grandmother who both grew up on farms, the latter of which she has the delight of owning.
-Courtney comes to MALT after 12 years in nonprofit work and a decade as an event specialist.
+She has a love and passion for open land inspired by her father and grandmother who both grew up on farms, the latter of which she has the honor of owning.
+Courtney comes to MALT after 12 years in nonprofit work and a decade in events.
 She specializes in thoughtfully curated spaces, joy-filled events and genuine connections.
 Courtney studied at the University of California San Diego for a degree in psychology.
-She is incredibly excited to be on this talented team and cannot wait to meet the entire MALT community!
+When Courtney isn’t at MALT she is delighting in delicious local food, ear tickling tunes, and loving laughter with her 2 kiddos, husband, family and friends!

 X